Thelouras58/Thelouras58.github.io/_posts/2018-02-03-diploma-thesis.md

 - android
 comments: true
 ---

+You can read the full report of the thesis in Greek  [here](https://drive.google.com/file/d/1pqMQRbw9K097PA07t6QHAkgKIJYU_Ji2/view?usp=sharing)
 This project aims at practicing people with memory problems (e.g. elderly people, people on the verge of Alzheimer's disease) through a variety of games.

 There was designed and implemented 15 games that are divided into 4 categories depending on what cognitive skills will be practiced.